-U.S. core capital goods orders beat expectations in September
+U.S. durable goods data suggests strong business equipment spending

 Boeing reported on its website that it received 72 aircraft orders in September, up from 33 the prior month.

 Orders for motor vehicles and parts edged up 0.1 per cent last month after accelerating 2.8 per cent in August.
+Unfilled orders for durable goods increased 0.2 per cent in September after being unchanged the prior month.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.